liaoyunkun/ZAP/README.md

  - Split I and D writeback cache (Size can be configured using parameters).
  - Split I and D MMUs (TLB size can be configured using parameters).
  - Base restored abort model to simplify data abort handling.

-### License
-                    GNU LESSER GENERAL PUBLIC LICENSE
-                       Version 2.1, February 1999

- Copyright (C) 1991, 1999 Free Software Foundation, Inc.
- 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-[This is the first released version of the Lesser GPL.
-It also counts as the successor of the GNU Library Public License, version 2, hence the version number 2.1.]